 (2) Expiration of the specific license does not relieve the licensee of the requirements of this chapter.

-(3) All license provisions continue in effect beyond the expiration date, with respect to possession of radioactive material until the agency notifies the former licensee in writing that the provisions of the license are no longer binding.
+(3) All license provisions continue in effect beyond the expiration date, with respect to possession of radioactive material until the department notifies the former licensee in writing that the provisions of the license are no longer binding.
 During this time, the former licensee shall:

 (A) be limited to actions involving radioactive material that are related to decommissioning; and